wesamAmmory/admob-for-flash/readme.md

 - [x] Support IOS and Android in one ane with the same api
 - [x] Support banner(All Banner Sizes)
 - [x] Support Intersitial
-- [x] Support native express ads
 - [x] Support Rewarded Video
-- [x] Support all native events
 - [x] Support landscape and portrait  and autoOrient
 - [x] Support AdRequest targeting methods,such as children target,test mode
-- [x] Support Air SDK 25 to the last version
+- [x] Support Air SDK 30 to the last version
-- [x] Support IOS 8 to ios 11
+- [x] Support IOS 8 to ios 12
 - [x] Very simple API